 I studied at the local junior college in the winter of 1977.
 Many of my high school friends were there.
 But I was ashamed to be there having “failed” to complete Western and come home.
 Failure to be what I thought I should be at college had initiated a slow spiral of (undiagnosed) depression in me.
 I felt “guilty of sin” for the first time in my life.
 I couldn’t shake it.

 One day, I felt like God wanted me to come into my bedroom to meet with him.
-I asked God to speak to me the way He did with Moses.
+I asked God to make me a Christian like they were in the Bible.
+And, I asked God to speak to me the way He did with Moses.
 To my shock my spirit was impressed by His Spirit.
 And instead of God congratulating me and telling me how lucky He was to have someone like me on His team, He said,

 “You’re a sinner.”